 Covid-19: Sensitivity Training

 Teachers at schools in these strange times have had to completely change up their teaching practices to accommodate the needs of their struggling students.
 And while they were at it, make time to “get with the program of the WOKE” educators out there.
-Over the last month teachers have been urged to take courses to improve their readiness for the new world of school.
+Over the last month or so (August-September 2020) teachers have been urged to take courses to improve their readiness for the new world of school.

-Below is a list of expressions that pepper every training course, pointing to the former inadequacies of their methods and their mindsets.
-You want to get with the program, start with your language adjustment.
+Below is a list of expressions that pepper many training courses, pointing to the former inadequacies of their methods and their mindsets.
+You want to get with the program?
+Then start with your language adjustment.
 From now on these are the words, expressions, and aphorisms (whether right, wrong, woke or asleep) that rule the world of education:

 Anti-racist work, anti-racist training